 These updates and features in Kubernetes 1.14 have also reduced the number of unsupported use cases and have set a precedent for future growth.
 A significantly hardened and stabilized Kubernetes platform will provide enterprises – especially those in the financial, telco, and retail spaces – with a robust multi-cloud, flexible, secure and a highly available platform for cloud-native workloads.

 What version of Kubernetes are you running?
 Do you plan on going to the latest version?
-Add your comments below and thanks for reading!
+Let me know on Twitter and thanks for reading!